Satellite knots that cannot be represented by positive braids with full twists: Minimal Braids for T-links

-Each torus braid $B_{a_i, b_i}^{r_i}$ can be obtained by full and/or half twists along three circles where each one is encircling at most $q$ strands from Lemma~\ref{half-twist}.
-Thus, $B$ is obtained from the torus braid $B_{0, p}^{q}$ together with all these circles by full and/or half twists along them.

-We deform the torus braid $B_{0, p}^{q}$ to the torus braid $B_{0, q}^{p}$ using the isotopy of the first and second drawings of \cite[Figure 1]{de2022hyperbolic}, where this isotopy can be described as a rotation around a diagonal of the square that gives the torus in which the $(p, q)-$torus knot lies.
-After this, the circles are now encircling the meridional (horizontal) lines of the torus braid $B_{0, q}^{p}$.
-Furthermore, they enclose the same amount of strands as before, which are at most $q$ strands.
-We push all these circles to lie below the torus braid $B_{0, q}^{p}$ and then apply the full and/or half twists as before.
-This gives a link equivalent to $K$ because these isotopes preserve half twists as the tangles (bunches of crossings) of the torus braids travel in the same direction all the time.
-The link $K$ is now given by a positive braid with the torus braid $B_{0, q}^{p}$ on the top.
+\begin{proof} We start by deforming the sub-braid $(\sigma_1\dots\sigma_{p-1})^q$ of $B$ to the braid $(\sigma_1\dots\sigma_{q-1})^p$ using the isotopy of the first and second drawings of \cite[Figure 1]{de2022hyperbolic} or \cite[Figure 3]{twofulltwists}, where this isotopy can be described as a rotation around a diagonal of the square that gives the torus in which the $(p, q)$-torus knot lies.
+After this, the sub-braid $B'$ is sent to lie horizontally on the meridional (horizontal) lines of the braid $(\sigma_1\dots\sigma_{q-1})^p$.
+Since $B'$ has less than or equal to $q$ strands, we can push $B'$ down so that it lies on the longitudinal (vertical) lines of the braid $(\sigma_1\dots\sigma_{q-1})^p$.
+We now have a positive braid with the sub-braid $(\sigma_1\dots\sigma_{q-1})^p$ on the top.
 Moreover, this braid has at least one full twist as $p>q$. \end{proof}